awslabs/sbt-aws/API.md

 - *Type:* aws-cdk-lib.aws_events.IEventBus

-The event bus to register new rules with.
+The eventBus resource that will be used to send and receive events.

 ---